When we buy a motorcycle helmet, we like to assume that they are fit for purpose and provide a decent level of protection in the event of an accident.

-It has to stay in place in order to be considered satisfactory and protective to be certified as a P/J modular helmet.
+It has to stay in place to be considered safe and be certified as a P/J modular helmet.

 The helmet will then be classed as either an open-face helmet if the chin bar is non-protective or as a full-face helmet if the chin bar remains in place when in the full-face position.

-However, it is then only legal to ride with the helmet as a full-face helmet not with the front flipped up.
+However, it is only legal to ride with the helmet as a full-face helmet, not with the front flipped up.

 Read more about our favourite modular helmets.